 When I started baking keto recipes, I purely used erythritol.
-Over time I graduated to a mix of erthritol and monk fruit.
-Now, in my recipes I mostly use pure monk fruit extract.
+Over time I graduated to a mix of erythritol and monk fruit.
+Now, in my recipes, I mostly use pure monk fruit extract.

 I use this keto sweetener because it does not spike your blood sugar and it provides zero carbs.

 Erythritol does not spike your blood sugar, but it still counts towards total carbs.

 So, to keep the total carbs down to less than 10 total in all of my recipes, I use pure monk fruit.
 I sometimes use the monk fruit liquid drops as well.

 Cookies can be tricky though with what sugar substitutes you use.
 I tested this recipe with 1 T of erythritol and the pure monk fruit extract.
 Both turned out great.
 I also don’t see a problem with using more erythritol if needed.

 1. For the almond flour, I used my food scale to get the correct amounts.
 Measuring these items with just a tablespoon or measuring cups, are not always very accurate.
 So, to be on the safe side, I weighed out the almond flour.